The White Waiver: When Your Insurance Company Asks You to Keep Settlement Talks Secret

 The Case That Started It All: White v.
 Western Title Insurance Co.

 The White waiver takes its name from White v.
 Western Title Insurance Co.
-(1985) 40 Cal.3d 870, a landmark California Supreme Court decision that fundamentally changed the landscape of insurance bad faith litigation.
+(1985) 40 Cal.3d 870, a landmark California Supreme Court decision that fundamentally changed how California insurance bad faith litigation works.

 Brian and Helen White purchased a property in Mendocino County and obtained a title insurance policy from Western Title Insurance Company.
 What the insurer failed to disclose — despite the information being plainly available in the public record — was a recorded water easement held by River Estates Mutual Water Corporation.
 When the water company later asserted its rights, the Whites found themselves stuck with an encumbrance their title insurer should have caught.